johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^fn1]: There is good reason to link these two statements that are seperated only by Paul's emotional description of two disciples who failed to keep the treasure safe, by not standing by Paul at a critical time.

-[^cf1]: As well as being trialled in Texas, USA and Wales, UK.
+[^fn2]: As well as being trialled in Texas, USA and Wales, UK.

-[^cf2]: In the Burkinabé context, discipleship seems to be appreciated as a concept imbued with dynamism.
+[^fn3]: In the Burkinabé context, discipleship seems to be appreciated as a concept imbued with dynamism.
 A dynamism driven by a sense of inward, personal responsibility, combined with a sense of outward, shared, communal responsibility.
 A responsibility to pass on the spiritual and practical disciplines of vitality, such as grace, knowledge, wisdom and maturity.
 Discipleship also helpfully blurs hard edges between formally-trained leadership and informally-trained workers.

-[^cf3]: Visit: http://**jbclements.wordpress.com/missiology** for further details of my doctoral research—including access to dissertation: *Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners*.
+[^fn4]: Visit: http://**jbclements.wordpress.com/missiology** for further details of my doctoral research—including access to dissertation: *Facilitating A Renewal of Discipleship Praxis Amongst Burkinabé Leaders and Learners*.

-[^cf4]: *MPD-Mn* refers to *Maize Plant Discipleship—Module n*, where n = module number.
+[^fn5]: *MPD-Mn* refers to *Maize Plant Discipleship—Module n*, where n = module number.

-[^fn2]: *Dynamic* derives from a Greek word, *dunamis*, meaning power; it refers to forces stimulating change or progress within a system or process.
+[^fn6]: *Dynamic* derives from a Greek word, *dunamis*, meaning power and refers to forces stimulating change or progress within a system or process.

-[^fn3]: Facilitators are invited to incorporate and develop their own ideas.
+[^fn7]: Facilitators are invited to incorporate and develop their own ideas.

-[^fn4]: if supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+[^fn8]: if supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
 Prior versions of CC licenses have slightly different attribution requirements.

-[^fn5]: In 4.0, you must indicate if you modified the material and retain an indication of previous modifications.
+[^fn9]: In 4.0, you must indicate if you modified the material and retain an indication of previous modifications.
 In 3.0 and earlier license versions, the indication of changes is only required if you create a derivative.

-[^fn6]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses
+[^fn10]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses